Our first compost bin, with a front panel which can be opened |

 The compost area will also be used to make liquid plant tonics (gier, udtraek).
 I will use plants like nettle, dandelion, comfrey, elder and rhubarb, but other plants are also possible like fern, tansy, and tomato.
 I will post more on this topic later on.

-first harvest of dandelion in a bucket ready for the rain to fill it up and
+first harvest of dandelion in a bucket ready for the rain to fill it up and to be used for a plant tonic after two weeks of fermenting |

 No comments: